open-telemetry/opentelemetry-cpp/docs/testing-with-ssl.md

-Note that the name ("OpenTelemetry Client Example") should be different from the CA authority name ("OpenTelemetry CA Example"), otherwise the client certificate will be self-signed, and rejected later in SSL.
+Note that the name ("OpenTelemetry Client Example") should be different from the CA authority name ("OpenTelemetry CA Example"), otherwise the client certificate will be self-signed, and rejected later in SSL/TLS.

 Now, use the CA certificate generated in the previous step to create and sign a new client certificate.